 Ray tracing allows developers to implement far more realistic lighting, reflections and other graphical enhancements to their games, reflecting reality far more accurately.
 This is a step up from the pre-baked solutions we’ve seen up until recently.
 You can find a direct comparison below, and the differences are night and day.

 You’ll notice that the billboards of Times Square now reflect into the glass of buildings, instead of being filled by generic images of skyscrapers.
 Miles Morales and all of his movements are also recreated two-fold thanks to ray tracing, offering a more nuanced vision of the superhero as he swings through Manhattan.

 Upon switching to Performance mode, everything just feels more lifeless by comparison.
 Granted, it does earn you far more frames per second for more responsive combat and exploration, but I found the gorgeous graphics were more than worth such a sacrifice.
-Devil May Cry 5: Special Edition handles things similarly.
-You can choose between modes that prioritise visuals or performance, with only one supporting ray tracing.

 The resolution of reflections in Devil May Cry 5 are notably lower than those in Miles Morales.
 This can make some instances of the technique look blurry and obtrusive, which takes away from the impact it can have on the lighting in scenes.
 As you can see from the above screenshots, ray tracing fundamentally alters the mood of the scene, with light sources from the billboards and vehicles reflecting into the puddles and back onto the player.

 Without ray tracing, the environment is far darker and lacking vibrancy, with harsh lights from the Piccadilly Circus-esque scene blasting onto the protagonist with little flair.
 In my opinion it still looks excellent, and expresses the mood of the game well, but ray tracing adds a further dimension to proceedings that simply feels more inviting.